luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

 #### properties skipSemiColon

-#### helper method assignIfUndefined(name,value)
+#### helper method assignIfUndefined(name,expression)

-          declare valid value.root.name.name
-          #do nothing if value is 'undefined'
-          if value.root.name.name is 'undefined' #Expression->Operand->VariableRef->name
-            .out NL,{COMMENT:[name,": undefined",NL]}
-            return

-          .out NL,"//TO DO - default for ",name,'=',value,";"
-          .out NL,"//if(",name,'==NULL) ',name,"=",value,";",NL
+          .out "if(",name,'.type==UNDEFINED) ',name,"=",expression,";",NL

 #### helper method addMethodDispatcher(methodName,className)

 For C production, we're using a dispatcher for each method name

+          methodName = fixCReservedWord(methodName)

           // look in existing dispatchers
           if not allDispatchersNameDecl.findOwnMember(methodName) into var dispatcherNameDecl
               dispatcherNameDecl = allDispatchersNameDecl.addMember(methodName)

+          if className
               //create a case for the class in the dispatcher if dispatcherNameDecl.findOwnMember(className)
                   .throwError "DUPLICATED METHOD: a method named '#{methodName}' already exists for class '#{className}'" var caseNameDecl = dispatcherNameDecl.addMember(className)

               #store a pointer to this FunctonDeclaration, to later code case call w parameters
               if this is instance of Grammar.FunctionDeclaration
                   caseNameDecl.funcDecl = this

 --------------------------------